 Your long-term goals for a relationship include a passionate and vibrant (and maybe even kinky) sex life but you know you shouldn't talk about it before getting to know me as a person.

 I shouldn't have to add this, but: you are local to me (close enough to get together for a cup of coffee after work) and relatively close to my age.
 I want someone I can see regularly and am likely to have social context in common with.
-(In fact I filter out messages that are from people outside my area and age range.)
+(In fact I filter out messages that are from people outside my area and age range.
+If your message is just going to land in my spam mailbox please don't send it.)

-And I hate to end on a negative note, but if you believe that homosexuality or premarital sex are sins, think that flag-burning should be illegal, or indicate on your profile that you are interested in casual sex, we're unlikely to be compatible.
-I'm not a sweet demure Christian lady no matter how much you might dream otherwise. :-)
+And I hate to end on a negative note, but if you believe that homosexuality or premarital sex are sins, think that flag-burning should be illegal, want to see Creationism taught in public schools, or indicate on your profile that you are interested in casual sex, we're unlikely to be compatible.
+I'm not a sweet demure Christian lady no matter how much you might dream otherwise, but on the other hand if I were looking for casual hookups there are better apps for that. :-)